eugenet1201/one-click-hugo-cms/site/content/_index.md

 ---
 title: Great person with a conscience
-subtitle: Support Eugene Tan's ambition while enjoying his lovely company
+subtitle: Support Eugene's ambition while enjoying his lovely company
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Why Eugene?
   text: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Eugene is a person who believes that the technology is the gateway to an egalitarian society by providing anyone with the tools and knowledge provided they have internet access.
+Having volunteered with Penang Science Cluster educating disadvantaged students, Eugene saw firsthand how the internet is changing the education landscape in Malaysia.
 intro:
-  heading: What we offer
+  heading: What Eugene offers
   text: >-
     Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee